bernhardAxonIvy/doc/source/designer-guide/how-to/offline-tasks.rst

 =============

-Offline tasks are designed for use on a mobile device without connection to the Axon Ivy Engine.
-Typically the task data and the task forms are loaded during the synchronization with the Axon Ivy Engine and then handled locally by an app on a mobile device (e.g. a smartphone or a tablet).
+Offline tasks are designed for use on a mobile device without connection to the |ivy-engine|.
+Typically the task data and the task forms are loaded during the synchronization with the |ivy-engine| and then handled locally by an app on a mobile device (e.g., a smartphone or a tablet).
 When the form is completed, the mobile app will transfer the entered form data to the server as soon as the connection to the workflow server is back again.
 In turn, this will resume the task and